polkadot-js/docs/docs/substrate/extrinsics.md

 - **interface**: `api.tx.staking.rebond`
 - **summary**:    Rebond a portion of the stash scheduled to be unlocked.

-   The dispatch origin must be signed by the controller, and it can be only called when  [`EraElectionStatus`] is `Closed`.
+   The dispatch origin must be signed by the controller.